Data custodians: Eye on the protocol

 What does it take to be a data custodian?

 With nearly 30 years in the market research industry, we know a thing or two about being the “keeper of the data.”
 In fact, in some client relationships, our team members have greater project longevity than any client-side staff member.
-We are sometimes the only ones with the critically important historical view of the origins of a project and its protocols which puts us in a unique position to serve clients in a role that we love: that of data custodians.
+We are sometimes the only ones with the critically important historical view of the origins of a project and its protocols, which puts us in a unique position to serve clients in a role that we love: that of data custodians.

-For example, most large global brands face a new complex reality which can include multiple agency partnerships operating in multiple markets, along with many different products, brands, and goals.
+For example, many large global brands face a new complex reality, which can include multiple agency partnerships operating in multiple markets, along with many different products, brands, and goals.
 This means that you need a globally actionable protocol so that everyone involved has a common language to speak when analyzing data, and opportunities, across markets and product categories.
 This poses many challenges that can be managed with the right data custodians in place.
-This role can help ensure that all markets align their local research and reporting metrics to a global standard, in order to obtain globally consistent results to stakeholders who are evaluating performance.
+This role can help ensure that all markets align their local research and reporting metrics to a global standard, to obtain globally consistent results to stakeholders who are evaluating performance.

 - Unexplained data fluctuations and jumps in the data